5 Qualifications for a Valid Medical Malpractice Case

 This element requires proof that your doctor deviated from the accepted standard of care.
 Just because you may have been unhappy with your medical outcome does not mean your doctor can be held accountable for negligence.
 In other words, your doctor acted in such a way that caused harm or failed to do something that resulted in injury.
 For example, your doctor makes the wrong incision or removes the wrong body part.

 You must be able to show you had a doctor-patient relationship with the doctor you are suing.
 You also need a supporting document signed by a licensed professional in the same field of medicine.

 You must be able to prove you suffered harm or injury.
 You simply cannot sue for displeasure.
 You will be asked to provide medical expenses and care as well as lost wages and expected earnings from disability from an inability to continue working.
 Without these damages, there is no basis for a claim.

 Why Call Spector Law?

 Medical malpractice can anywhere at any time and to anyone.
-In order to seek the appropriate compensation and receive justice, hiring our medical malpractice lawyers at Spector Law Group will guarantee proper representation.
+In order to seek the appropriate compensation and receive justice, hiring our medical malpractice lawyers at Spector Injury & Accident Lawyers will guarantee proper representation.
 No one should have to learn how to file a medical malpractice lawsuit on their own—the arduous task can take a toll on you mentally, physically, and financially.
 Know we are here to help you in your time of need.
 For more information on how medical malpractice lawsuits work or for a free consultation, contact us today at 443-505-7343.